from free fatty acids to aromatic esters: esterification in the still made simple(r)

-this is an excerpt of the book on distillation I’ve been working on forever now.
+This is an excerpt from the book on distillation I’ve been working on forever now.
 I’m trying to re-frame the text in a way that explores and emphasizes three main concepts:

-one of my goals was to give an introduction to the topic and some advice for distillers of low levels of involvement. many of the ideas are speculative. i was hoping to shed light on the science just below he surface of many distilling rules of thumb.
+One of my goals was to give an introduction to the topic and some general advice for distillers of low levels of involvement.
+Many of the ideas are speculative.
+I was hoping to shed light on the science just below the surface of many distilling rules of thumb.

-it is a complicated topic full of tangents but I kept it down to 2100 words!
+It is a complicated topic full of tangents but I kept it down to 2105 words!

 Many of the most revered aroma compounds are born in the still.
-Under certain conditions with the right precursors to feed the various processes significant amounts of new aroma compounds are formed.
+Under certain conditions with the right precursors to feed the various processes, significant amounts of new aroma compounds are formed.
 The main process of aroma creation is esterification where free fatty acids react with alcohols under heat to form esters.
-Esters are very volatile and their fatty acids precursors are also volatile, though they have boiling points higher than water.
+Esters are very volatile and their fatty acids precursors are also volatile, even though they have boiling points higher than water.
 Many fractions of the distillation process are recycled into subsequent runs to give more opportunity for esterification.
 The recycling phenomenon means that you cannot just produce one batch of product because the final distillate is actually the product of many integrated batches.
 Aroma creation is not always maximized and restraint is often practiced to produce an elegant spirit.
-Pot stills are highly regarded for their ability to create new aroma compounds but if column stills are operated with certain methods of recycling fractions, they can also produce very full flavored high ester spirits.
+Pot stills are highly regarded for their ability to create new aroma compounds, but if column stills are operated with certain methods of recycling fractions, they can also produce very full flavored high ester spirits given the right inputs.
+Garbage in, garbage out is always the rule of the game.

-Many processes are responsible for aroma creation but likely the only process that can be controlled to any significant degree is esterification.
-Other processes like maillard reactions, hydrolysis and oxidation are definitely important but when it comes to handling the still, they are likely just byproducts of decisions made regarding esterification.
-Full flavored spirits in pot stills differ from column stills by how the byproduct processes happen.
+Many processes are responsible for aroma creation, but likely the only process that can be controlled to any significant degree during still operation is esterification.
+Other processes like maillard reactions, hydrolysis and oxidation are definitely important, but when it comes to handling the still, they are likely just byproducts of decisions made regarding esterification [there are minor problems with this claim].
+Full flavored spirits in pot stills differ from column stills by how the byproduct processes happen [I’m slowly learning the chemical ins and outs of articulating this].
 If a pot still and column still were operated in such a way as to end up with the same ester content they would differ greatly in compounds created by other minor processes and the pot distilled product would likely be regarded as more complex.

-To get esters to form in the still the distilling material needs their free fatty acid precursors.
-Some source material is higher in fatty acids than others.
+To get esters to form in the still, the distilling material needs free fatty acids as precursors.
+Some source material is higher in fatty acids than others and some fatty acids are more noble than others.
 For example, apple varieties differ by fatty acid content with the higher being better suited for distilling material.
 The same is true of grapes.
 Not all esters are formed in the still or during fermentation.
 Esters are often already present in the source material and typically the higher the better.
 In fruit, esters form by enzymatic processes during ripening, more form by fermentation, even more form in the still, and believe it or not, even more form in the barrel.
 High total acidity in the source material often correlates to both high ester contents and high fatty acid contents which is why the wines of Cognac can yield a product with a higher ester content than the acid deficient wines used for California brandies.
+[What I’m missing here is that at the same time esters are forming they are also breaking up due to hydrolysis but at a different rate.
+Often they even reform.
+The first distillation, due to its significant total acidity, may be characterized by a positive net ester formation while the second distillation which has no significant non-volatile total acidity (to catalyze esterification) is characterized by a net loss of esters.
+[What I need is better research papers to support this.
+Most research projects only look at the first distillation and none (known to me) compare and contrast the processes at work in each distillation of double distillation.]

 Yeasts are big sources of fatty acids and a percentage of the lees are retained in distilling material to produce esters from those fatty acids.
 Most full flavored spirits do not incorporate all of the lees due to off aromas produced as a result of having too many solids in the still.
 If there are too many solids there is a tendency for scorching.
 The relatively ordinary aromas produced from the lees may also overshadow the singularity and terroir of the source material.
-Some traditions exist of making brandies from accumulated amounts of left over lees but these distillers likely have stills designs to handle high concentrations of solids such as the steam jacketed stills used for grappa production.
+Some traditions exist of making brandies from accumulated amounts of left over lees, but these distillers likely have stills designed to handle high concentrations of solids such as the steam jacketed stills used for grappa production or “rousers” which continuously stir the distilling material.
+[A big thing this misses is how distillation on the lees traps certain non-desirable congeners possibly through a fixative effect of reducing their volatility.]

 High total acidity in distilling material may be important to catalyze esterification during the first distillation phase of double distillation in a pot still.
 There are many approaches to having a high total acidity as seen in high ester spirits like Cognac, Bourbon, and Jamaican rum.
 The wines used for Cognac are naturally high in total acidity which might be why Cognac distillers have always favored slow double distillation in a pot still as opposed to a column still.
 California brandies may have opted for a column still because they never had enough total acidity to justify the extra time and fuel expense of a pot still.